Harmix/pam-benchmark/docs/benchmark_rewrite_plan.md

 ## 1. Goal

-Rewrite the `pam-benchmark` repo into a clean, library-first benchmark whose primary purpose is to compare **our memory solution (PAM)** against competing memory products and simple LLM baselines on memory-oriented datasets (LoCoMo, BEAM, DRBench, LongMemEval, MEMTRACK, MemoryAgentBench).
+Rewrite the `pam-benchmark` repo into a clean, library-first benchmark whose primary purpose is to compare **Pam** — [Harmix](https://manager.harmix.ai)'s Proactive AI Manager — against competing memory products and simple LLM baselines on memory-oriented datasets (LoCoMo, BEAM, DRBench, LongMemEval, MEMTRACK, MemoryAgentBench).

+Pam's value as Harmix's enterprise AI business assistant depends on long-horizon recall of organizational data (ERP/CRM systems, documents, Linear, Slack).
+This benchmark exists to keep that memory layer honest against best-in-class memory products.

-The methodology follows the standards in `docs/init_memory_bank.md` (datasheets, system cards, multi-seed runs, statistical reporting, reproducibility) so that any number we publish internally or externally is defensible — but the codebase is **not** structured around an academic submission.
+The methodology follows the standards in `docs/init_memory_bank.md` (datasheets, system cards, multi-seed runs, statistical reporting, reproducibility) so any number we publish internally or externally is defensible — but the codebase is **not** structured around an academic submission.

 ## 2. Constraints & Principles